-8 Things to Know About Stock Market Corrections
+8 Facts You Need to Know About Stock Market Corrections

 There Are Multiple Types of Declines

 - A pullback is the least severe selloff.
-There’s no official definition, but many investors and traders will use “pullback” to describe a market decline of between 5% and just under 10% from a peak.
+There’s no official definition, but many investors and traders will use “pullback” to describe a market decline of between 5% and less than 10% from a peak.

-- Then comes a correction, which is a loss of 10% to just under 20% from a peak.
+- Then comes a correction, which is a loss of 10% to less than 20% from a peak.

 - Finally, and most severe, is a bear market, which represents a decline of 20% or more from a peak.

 Whether the Nasdaq's correction spreads to the other indexes and then morphs into a full-blown bear market very much remains to be seen.
 However, it's important to know that corrections are not uncommon.
 We had seven of them between 2000 and 2020, according to Yardeni Research.